- Start

 Green investments

-The City invests in order to meet the needs of a growing population, and it does so within the framework of an ambitious environment programme that is well integrated into the City’s management and governance system.
-This is a way of ensuring that investments in the City are made in accordance with a climate-smart, sustainable city.
-This applies regardless of whether it concerns housing, public transport, climate adaptation measures or waste management.
+The City invests in order to meet the needs of a growing population, and it does so within the framework of an ambitious environmental programme that is well integrated into the City’s management and governance system.
+This ensure that investments in the City are made in accordance with a climate-smart, sustainable city.
+This applies regardless of whether is related to housing, public transport, climate adaptation measures or waste management.

 Organisation

-This structure enables economies of scale, reduces aggregated financing costs, and enhances the internal banking unit’s access to competitive funding in external capital markets.
+This structure enables economies of scale, reduces aggregated financing costs, and enhances the internal banking unit’s access to efficient and competitive funding in the external capital market

 Policy documents